Many of us deal with acne occasionally. While there's no magic solution for acne, we can avoid products that cause outbreaks.

 After I started suspecting that mass gainers have been the cause of acne outbreaks, I decided to research the matter.

-As a practicing physician, I've checked what the research done on the topic says, and I've talked with a dermatologist friend.
+As a practicing physician, I've checked what the research done on the topic says.
+Here's what I found out.

 Do Mass Gainers Cause Acne?

 While the experts say you should consume the weight gainer the hour after your workout, research from the American Academy of Dermatology Association says it can cause an acne breakout .